-Lending programs offered by the Small Business Administration and U.S. Department of Agriculture are designed to help small businesses, rural communities, and not-for-profits obtain access to capital.
+Lending programs offered by the Small Business Administration are designed to help small businesses, rural communities, and not-for-profits obtain access to capital.
 This encourages greater economic vitality in the U.S. economy and small local communities.
 Utilizing these programs requires specialized knowledge of the rules and processes.
 This is why we partner with lenders to underwrite and process these loans on their behalf.

 The SBA 7(a) loan program is the SBA’s most-used loan program and a key tool for community lenders.
 The SBA 7(a) is a loan guarantee program, meaning a bank loans the funds to qualified applicants and the SBA guarantees a large portion of a loan, mitigating much of the risk for lenders and providing small business borrowers with access to needed capital.

 Key features of the 7(a) loan program:

 For more information, visit SBA General Small Business Loans: 7(a).